About Western Law

 SA1L Program

+SA1L will give you a head start in the legal world, expose you to different types of legal work and provide you with financial support.
 This program builds on Western Law’s robust career supports for students, including one-on-one counselling for career planning and the recruitment process, our annual career conference and our mentor program.

 Western Law consistently has among the top placement rates in Canada, with more than 90% of students securing articles after graduation.
-The SA1L Employment Program extends our commitment to helping you succeed in today’s competitive job market, while exposing you to a range of career opportunities both locally and globally.
+The SA1L Program extends our commitment to helping you succeed in today’s competitive job market, while exposing you to a range of career opportunities both locally and globally.

 More about our: